Martins Bank Building: History

 In 1965 the Governor of the Bank of England Lord Cromer, negotiated a deal whereby Martins Bank was merged with Barclays and Lloyds and in 1969 ceased to operate under its original name.
 The building became a branch of Barclays, retaining some of its original staff and operated for some 40 years before the branch closed in 2009.

 Since being vacated by Barclays, plans were announced in 2017 for the unused building to be transformed into the city's first five star hotel.
-The £50 million plan would have seen the former bank converted into a hotel with over 138 bedrooms a restaurant and spa.
-However, no work was started on the scheme and by May 2018 it was announced that the building's owners, Starwood Capital, had sold the building as part of a package of 14 properties to a French property company, Foncière des Régions.
+The £50 million plan would have seen the former bank converted into a hotel with over 138 bedrooms, a restaurant and spa.
+However, no work was started on the scheme and by May 2018 it was announced that the building's owners, Starwood Capital, had sold it as part of a package of 14 properties to a French property company, Foncière des Régions.
 Immediately after the announcement, 13 of the 14 properties were leased to InterContinental Hotels Group but Martins Bank building was not included in the lease, leading to speculation that it would no longer be turned into a hotel.
 The building later changed hands and was bought by Kinrise who announced plans in August 2021 that they were planning to undertake a multi-million pound refurbishment to allow the building to once again be used as offices.

+Refurbishment work started on the building with a completion date of 2024; however, Kinrise announced they were no longer part of the project in 2024 and the work is now not due to be completed until 2026.